 Getting Restoration Started

 Petition – After you have met the waiting period for your offense (2yrs or 10yrs), you need to file a petition to have your firearm rights restored.
 This means that you must make a written request with the court, which will then determine if you are eligible.

 Factors that will determine your eligibility include:

 - Criminal History

 - Probation Performance

 - History of Violence

-- Severity of Victim’s Injuries
+- The severity of the Victim’s Injuries

 - Attempts to Rehabilitate